dadGreeno/HT_trello/README.md

 - Built using STS.

 ## Run REACT app
+- Use `npm install` to add the node modules
 - Run from frontend folder using `yarn start`
 - Requests to boot api are proxied through `http://localhost:8080`